GorgonzolaRex/wizardry-daphne-guide/docs/mechanics/passives-table.md

 - The values listed are per level -not- totals.
 We plan to add that information in the future.
 - Inherits with <span style="color: DarkOrange">Name P*</span> refer to Potential inherits.
 Full list [here](../../adventurers/adventurer-quicklist/#__tabbed_1_4).
+- Inherits with <span style="color: cyan">Name A*</span> refer to inherits from their alternative style.
 - The majority of class passives follow a similar pattern per level for a maximum of +25 to a stat.

 ### Class Passives